1.0 Introduction

 - By default, most OSDP readers will be addressed as 0 (so they will be seen by the controller as a standard entry reader).
 This means if you were to initially connect 2 new readers to the same bus they would both be addressed as reader 0 and will not communicate.

-- Some of the older OSDP reader types do not support auto-discovery and so you will need to refer to the manufacturers supporting documentation for details about manually setting the reader address and the BAUD rate locally at the reader.
+- Some of the older OSDP reader types do not support auto-discovery and so you will need to refer to the manufacturers supporting documentation for details about manually setting the reader address and the BAUD rate locally at the reader (using a third-party utility or reader programming app).

 - Once a reader has been configured as an OSDP reader nothing else can be connected to that bus (for example; an NXT 4X4 module) - because OSDP uses a different RS-485 protocol.